sakloui/jorban-martysmods.github.io/docs/advanced_reshade/using_reshade_with_an_api_wrapper.md

 ---
 title: Using ReShade with a Rendering API Wrapper
 layout: page
-nav_order: 7
+nav_order: 2
-parent: Special & Others
+parent: Advanced ReShade Guides
 ---

 # Using ReShade with a Rendering API Wrapper